 PICTURE OF THE MONTH

-now stands at fifty-five with many other contacts around the world.
-For a five pounds annual fee, members receive four newsletters per year, free admission to our quarterly talks and the opportunity to participate in research and historical events that take place in the parish.
-We strongly support fund-raising for the restoration fund of St. Mary's Church.
+now stands at sixty with many other contacts around the world.
+For a six pounds annual fee, members receive four newsletters per year, free admission to our quarterly talks and the opportunity to participate in research and historical events that take place in the parish.
+We also organise fund-raising events and an annual outing to a place of local historic interest.

 Where is Worlingworth?